NOPping/gstack/README.md

     | c9793c52-17d7-4f20-85cf-faf6b82a6e9a |        | CH-GV2 | DONE   |                | CH-GV2/instances/foobar | 2013-09-24T13:42:13+0200 | delete         |       |               |         |
     +--------------------------------------+--------+--------+--------+----------------+-------------------------+--------------------------+----------------+-------+---------------+---------+

+Specification of keypairs and securitygroups via gcutil is still being worked on

 ##Trouble shooting